luca-botti/bit_server_config/README.md

     - secrets
     - vaultwarden

-5. for restoring the secrets we just copy the `secrets` folder that's inside the backup to `/bit_server/other_files`

-6. then we need to restore the backup of homeassistant, in order to do so, we just need to decompress the homeassistant backup and copy all the files inside `/bit_server/homeassistant/config/`
+5. for all of them we will need to decrypt them, in order to this we just need to use this command using the chosen password:

-7. before starting all the container we need also to restore the vaultwarden backup [wiki page](https://github.com/dani-garcia/vaultwarden/wiki/Backing-up-your-vault#restoring-backup-data), to do so, we just need to decompress the vaultwarden tar archive and copy all the files inside `/bit_server/vaultwarden/data/`

-8. start all docker containers executing

     ```bash
+    gpg --batch --output <output-filename> --passphrase <password> --decrypt <output-filename>.gpg
+    ```

+6. for restoring the secrets we just copy the `secrets` folder that's inside the backup to `/bit_server/other_files`

+7. then we need to restore the backup of homeassistant, in order to do so, we just need to decompress the homeassistant backup and copy all the files inside `/bit_server/homeassistant/config/`

+8. before starting all the container we need also to restore the vaultwarden backup [wiki page](https://github.com/dani-garcia/vaultwarden/wiki/Backing-up-your-vault#restoring-backup-data), to do so, we just need to decompress the vaultwarden tar archive and copy all the files inside `/bit_server/vaultwarden/data/`

+9. start all docker containers executing

+    ```bash
     sudo bash other_files/scripts/update.sh
     ```

-9. restoring deConz backup
+10. restoring deConz backup

     1. go to [deconz web page](about:blank) (the true address will be thee host address of the server and the port of the service setted using the secrets .env files)
     2. register using credentials found inside `secrets.txt`